Blowing in the Wind

 The Scottish health minister, Nicola Sturgeon, has dominated media coverage of the outbreak.
 She has also made use of SGoRR, the Scottish Government Resilience Room, based on COBR, the Cabinet Office Briefing Rooms in Downing Street.
 It is very hard to justify the involvement of SGoRR.
 The incident team dealing with the outbreak appears to be doing an effective job.
 It should be left to get on with it.

 Cooling tower problems have been identified in two businesses in Wheatfield Road.
 It runs into the Gorgie Road, where Robert Air had been working.
 One is the North British Distillery.
 The other is Macfarlan Smith, a pharmaceutical company which produces alkaloid opiates and its own speciality, Bitrex, the bitterest substance known.
 It is put into many things including alcohols, pesticides, shampoos, moth balls, toilet cleaners, disinfectants and air fresheners to make them unpalatable.
 No smoking guns yet, just improvement notices to both firms from the Health and Safety Executive.
-But it would be embarrassing if a business engaged in making a component of disinfectants turned out to have endangered the public because it had failed to use them.
+But it would be embarrassing if a business engaged in making disinfectants turned out to have endangered the public because it had failed to use them.